 If you are being treated for depression, be sure to discuss with your doctor any problems you may have and how you feel, especially any feelings of severe sadness or bursts of unusual energy or anger.

 This will help your doctor to determine the best treatment for you.

-Tell your doctor immediately if you become pregnant while taking MOVOX.
-Be sure to keep all of your appointments with your doctor so that your progress can be checked.
+If you become pregnant while taking this medicine, tell your doctor immediately.

+Keep all of your doctor's appointments so that your progress can be checked.

 Your doctor may want to take some blood tests and check your heart and blood pressure from time to time.

 This helps prevent unwanted side effects.